 - Tutorial Management System - replacing OxCORT

-- Student Progression - moving GSO forms online
+- Student Progression - moving forms online (including GSO forms)

 - ADSS 2017 Updates – supporting new numeric GCSE grades in ADSS

-- Student HESA Return 2016-17 – SITS:Vision changes in support of this year’s return
+- Student HESA Return 2016-17 – system changes in support of this year’s return

 - eVision and SITS:Vision User Experience survey - your views

-- VLE Review – findings and next steps
+- VLE Review – selecting a supplier and next steps

 - Learning Design Model – a supportive framework for designing technology-enhanced learning